mostafaahmed97/dns-resolver/README.md

 [![Ceasefire Now](https://badge.techforpalestine.org/default)](https://techforpalestine.org/learn-more)

 rootwalk is a tiny DNS resolver I wrote to learn more about how DNS works and to practice writing Go.
+Read the blog post: https://mostafaahmed.hashnode.dev/series/building-a-dns-resolver-in-go-from-scratch

 It's a simple recursive<sup>*</sup> resolver using only the Go standard library.
 It's meant